Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 }
 ```

-And allow the following requests to match this API:
+Which would allow the following requests to match this API:

 ```http
 GET / HTTP/1.1